 Palpation – touching around the area of the pain/problem in order to check for tenderness, swelling, soft tissue integrity, tissue temperature, inflammation, etc.

-Range of Motion (ROM) – the therapist will move the joint(s) to check for the quality of movement and any restrictions.
+Range of Motion (ROM) – your therapist will move the joint(s) to check for the quality of movement and any restrictions.

-Muscle Testing – the therapist may check for strength and the quality of the muscle contraction.
+Muscle Testing – your therapist may check for strength and the quality of the muscle contraction.

-Neurological Screening – the therapist may check to see how the nerves are functioning by checking sensation and reflexes.
+Neurological Screening – your therapist may check to see how the nerves are functioning by checking sensation and reflexes.

-Special Tests – the therapist may perform specific maneuvers to confirm/rule out the presence of pathology.
+Special Tests – your therapist may perform specific maneuvers to confirm/rule out the presence of pathology.

 Posture Assessment – to analyze balance, alignment and motion.

-The therapist will analyze the information to create a prioritized problem list and a treatment plan to address those problems.
-This includes how many times you should see the therapist per week, how many weeks you will need therapy, home programs, education, and your treatment goals.
-This plan is created with input from you, your therapist, and your doctor.
+Your therapist will analyze the information to create a prioritized problem list and a treatment plan to address those problems.
+This includes how many times you should see your therapist per week, how many weeks you will need therapy, home programs, education, and your treatment goals.
+This plan is created with input from you, and your doctor.